schleumer/caqui-pre-dev/README.md

 =============================

 - TODO list
+- CheckBox list for tagging and stuff a la select2 using adapters
+- RadioGroup using adapters
 - generify every `style` and `className` attribute, being possible to set its values from library initializer
 - expose reducer for bind to another store, instead of use an private store
 - centralize every reducer